CommonRoad/commonroad-rule-simplification/README.md

 > Thus, an SSH key in your LRZ GitLab account is required.
 > See [here](https://docs.gitlab.com/ee/ssh/) for instructions on how to add an SSH key.

+> **Note:** This project depends on the [`ltl_augmentation`](https://gitlab.lrz.de/cps/ltl-augmentation) Python package,
+> which uses a Rust extension module.
+> Currently, we do not provide a pre-built version of the `ltl_augmentation`, so you will need the Rust toolchain
+> installed on your system to build the package.
+> Please refer to the [Rust installation guide](https://www.rust-lang.org/tools/install) for further information.

 #### Third-Party Dependencies

 While most of these dependencies are added automatically during the build process, you can install them manually via